Skip to main content

 Click 'Ok' to continue.

-8. In the 6th column, add a 'Textbox' field for user to enter tax percentage - having label as 'Tax (%)' and field name as 'Tax_Percentage', allowing only integer values.
+8. In the 6th column, add a 'Textbox' field for the user to enter tax percentage - having label as 'Tax (%)' and field name as 'Tax_Percentage', allowing only integer values.

-9. In the 7th column, we will calculate tax amount based on the corresponding values of 'Tax (%)' and 'Basic Price ($)'.
+9. In the 7th column, we will calculate the tax amount based on the corresponding values of 'Tax (%)' and 'Basic Price ($)'.

 Under the 'Calculations' option, multiply the 'Basic_Price' with 'Tax_Percentage' then divide it by 100 as shown below: